wangziqi2013/wangziqi2013.github.io/ziqiw.md

 build a working file system on top of that.
 This unfinished project is currently hosted on my [Github](https://github.com/wangziqi2016/Kernel) {% include icon-github.html username="wangziqi2016" %}.

-**Compiler Generator** I implemented a compiler generator in Python, which supports parsing LR(1) and LALR grammar.
-The compiler generator also allows user to define syntax directed transformation rule, such that the compiler could directly output an Abstract Syntax Tree (AST) instead of syntax tree.
+**Compiler Generator** I implemented a compiler generator in Python, which supports LR(1) and LALR grammar.
+The compiler generator also allows user to define syntax directed transformation rule, such that the compiler could directly output an Abstract Syntax Tree (AST) instead of parse tree.
 C-specific typedef is also supported using a global symbol table, such that statements like "A * a" will be parsed as a pointer definition if symbol "A" has been defined as a type, or as a multiplication expression statement otherwise.
-The source code is available on my [Github](https://github.com/wangziqi2013/CFront) {% include icon-github.html username="wangziqi2013" %}..
+The source code is available on my [Github](https://github.com/wangziqi2013/CFront) {% include icon-github.html username="wangziqi2013" %}.